bbarr/Prebuilt.CLI/README.md

 ```
 and you will see the current data from Moltin available as JSON files in `data/`

-Now, let's add ssome new templates to make better use of our Moltin data.
+Now, let's add some new templates to make better use of our Moltin data.

 ### Some template files to display our Moltin products
 `input/_layout.html`